 Some conveyancing solicitors in Bristol offer services on a price per hour basis and other firms will work for a fixed fee.

-Our panel of expert solicitors work on a fixed legal fee basis, with no additional fees hidden in the small print.
+Your expert solicitor will work on a fixed legal fee basis, with no additional fees hidden in the small print.
 Your quote will explain what you will pay when your sale or purchase goes through.

-If, for whatever reason, your sale or purchase does not go ahead, you will pay no legal fees at all with our No Sale, No Fee guarantee.
+If, for whatever reason, your sale or purchase does not go ahead, you will pay no legal fees at all with a No Sale, No Fee guarantee.

 How long does leasehold conveyancing take?